Call: 562-595-6905 | Contact Us

 What better way to end a safari than to spend a few days relaxing on a beach.

-Day — 2 The entire day is at leisure to explore the coast or relax.
-You may decide to take one of the many excursions, ie the Marine National Park, the 15th-century Arab ruins at Gedi, or visit Shimba Hills Reserve to look for roan and sable antelope.
+DAY 2 The entire day is at leisure to explore the coast, relax or play some golf.
+You may decide to take one of the many excursions, ie: the Marine National Park, the 15th-century Arab ruins at Gedi, or visit Shimba Hills Reserve to look for roan and sable antelope.

 the coast to Lamu.